Upasna Mohapatra

-Upasna Mohapatra is a youth leader of the Bharatiya Janata Party.
+Upasna Mohapatra (born 1997) is a politician from Odisha in India representing the Bharatiya Janata Party.
+She entered politics following the death of her father, Lalatendu Bidyadhar Mohapatra, a former MLA of the Brahmagiri Assembly constituency.
+In the 2024 Odisha Legislative Assembly election, she was elected as the MLA from the Brahmagiri constituency and became the youngest MLA in Odisha assembly.

 Biography

 Hailing from Brahmagiri, Odisha, Mohapatra is the great granddaughter of Bakshi Jagabandhu Bidyadhar who pioneered the Paika rebellion in East India which happens to be the very first rebellion against the British empire (1817), much before the Sepoy mutiny (1857).

 Her political career has been passed on to her from her late father Lalatendu Bidyadhar Mohapatra who was a leader of Odisha Congress.

 She studied in two private schools of Bhubaneswar and Cuttack and pursued higher studies in Sophia College, Mumbai from 2015.